joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6598179/2025/09/04/michael-jordan-kobe-bryant-nba-cards/

 **Detainee Dies at Rikers, the Fifth Fatality in 2 Weeks in N.Y.C.
 Lockups**\
 `The authorities said the man had a seizure.
-The previous death, of a pedicab driver held in a precinct cell, has been ruled a suicide.`\
+The previous death, of a pedicab driver in police custody in Manhattan, has been ruled a suicide.`\
 https://nytimes.com/2025/09/04/nyregion/rikers-detainee-death.html

 **Why Netflix's next huge event in live sports includes Sinner, Alcaraz, Djokovic**\